mengqy2024/mengqy2022.github.io/_posts/2024-10-25-phylogenetic.md

 ### Protein sequence rename

-**It should be space and underscores and dots that are not recognized by some tree building software should be second we deal with the serial name.**
+- Need to deal with the name of the sequence.
+- Some symbols are not recognized by the software and an error is reported.

 {% highlight python %}
 #!/usr/bin/env python